ritterim/rimdev-blog/_posts/2017-06-10-dot-net-fringe-portland-oregon-2017.md

 ### Seeing Sumaya Block Give a JewelBots Talk

-Her lightining talk on [JewelBots](https://jewelbots.com/) was inspiring and professional, on top of the fact that she is twelve years old.
+Her lightning talk on [JewelBots](https://jewelbots.com/) was inspiring and professional, on top of the fact that she is twelve years old.
 I hope she keeps pursuing programming as she has a bright future. [#CodeLikeAGirl](http://twitter.com/).

 ## Portland Weird Moments